Multinational Influenza Seasonal Mortality Study (MISMS) Workshop

 The Fogarty International Center of the U.S. National Institutes of Health (NIH) will hold an influenza training workshop in collaboration with the 2015 Asia-Pacific Congress of Medical Virology and Taiwan National University on the Medical campus of National Taiwan University.
 This will be the 14th regional meeting held as part of the FIC-initiated Multinational Influenza Seasonal Mortality Study (MISMS).
 The goal of this hands-on training workshop is to introduce and demonstrate a variety of analytical methods and softwares to analyze epidemiologic and virus sequence data from human, swine and avian populations.
 Participants are encouraged to bring their own datasets for analysis during the workshop; sample datasets and programs will also be provided.
 There will be opportunities for presentation of participantsí datasets and projects, one-on-one discussions/tutorials with MISMS staff, and opportunities for further collaborations including assistance for publication.
 The workshop is open to virologists, epidemiologists, public health officials, physicians, biologists, and veterinary scientists interested in influenza and other respiratory pathogens.
 The workshop is free of charge; participants will be selected based on an abstract submission process.

-See the preliminary agenda or Click here to Register
+See the agenda

 Originally called the Multinational Influenza Seasonal Mortality Study, MISMS was initiated in 2001 to analyze national and global mortality patterns associated with influenza virus circulation.
 The focus of MISMS has since expanded to include evaluating the interaction between the epidemiology, ecology, and evolutionary dynamics of influenza, including natural selection, reassortment, migration, and antigenic change.